ddev/ddev.com/src/pages/blog/oh-my-zsh-using-custom-commands-and-other-goodies-to-add-to-ddev.md

   - Guides
 ---

 DDEV-Local is a powerful local development tool that many of you are fond of for its simplicity and extensibility.
 Recent versions of [DDEV-Local (v1.10+)](https://ddev.readthedocs.io/en/stable/) add custom commands and loads of other goodies we’d like to show you how to use.
-In this screencast and tutorial, we’ll show you how to make use of DDEV-Local custom commands, adding webserver packages, and adding extras in .ddev/homeadditions to support your specific project needs.
+In this screencast and tutorial, we’ll show you how to make use of DDEV-Local custom commands, adding web server packages, and adding extras in .ddev/homeadditions to support your specific project needs.

 When in doubt, update DDEV-Local on your machine and run `ddev config` on a project before getting started with new features.